 Conducting literature reviews

-When developing a project idea, conducting a review of the literature is standard practice to understand the most current information in a given field of research and to begin to develop the rationale for a project.
-Even the most experienced researchers may discover new developments to be addressed when designing a research project.
-Command of previous research should inform the design of new projects by:
+Conducting a review of the literature is standard practice when developing a project idea to understand the most current information in a given field of research and to begin to develop the rationale for a project.
+Even experienced researchers may encounter new developments when planning a project.
+Knowledge of prior research should guide the design of new work by:

 • Identifying limitations or gaps in previous study design or methodology